cibele-as/cibele-as.github.io/_posts/2020-05-29-terraform-loops-count-foreach.md

 ---
-title: "Terraform loops: from count to foreach."
+title: "Terraform loops: from count to for_each"
-tags: [aws, terraform, foreach, count]
+tags: [aws, terraform, for_each, count]
 style: fill
 color: light
 description: Terraform users from version 0.11 may have dynamically created some resources using the count statement, very handy to apply DRY principle and scale resources by simply increment an element in a list or number.